jeffboody/libvkk/readme.md

 	                                                   vkk_uniformBinding_t* ub_array);
 	void                     vkk_uniformSetFactory_delete(vkk_uniformSetFactory_t** _self);

+See the _Pipeline Layout_ section to create a pipeline layout from an array of uniform set factories.

 See the _Renderer_ section for for rules on sharing the uniform set factory between renderers.

+See the _Shaders_ section for details on the set and binding indexes.

 See the _Uniform Set_ section to create uniform sets from a uniform set factory.

-See the _Pipeline Layout_ section to create a pipeline layout from an array of uniform set factories.

 Pipeline Layout
 ===============